Special Recruiting Opportunities

 Eligible students must be residents of one of the 5 boroughs of New York City and a first year, sophomore or junior in college.
 Must demonstrate financial need and be available in the summer full time for 10 consecutive weeks.
-Deadline: February 18, 2018.
+Deadline is typically in February.
 Paid internships or funding for those who have internships in social change and community and public service work.

 League of United Latin American Citizens (LULAC)

 The League of United Latin American Citizens, this country’s oldest and largest civil rights organization, seeks several highly talented and dedicated interns for our national office in Washington D.C.
 Interns can choose to work with our policy, communications, membership, events, development, education, fiscal or executive departments.
 The positions are unpaid and without stipends.
 LULAC interns are engaged in a number of hands- on activities which vary depending upon the division of LULAC they choose to work with.
 We rely heavily on our interns to help us carry out the important work of LULAC to advance the cause of Hispanic Americans in the United States.
 Applicants are required to have excellent academic records and strong writing and communication skills.
 Thorough knowledge of the Hispanic community and current issues is a plus.
 Applicants should also have a deep sense of commitment to advancing the rights of Hispanic Americans.
 Ability to write and speak Spanish and English fluently is highly desirable as is extensive experience with using computers.

 Migrant Health Promotion